mark-mcdermott/rails-nuxt-ant-design-auth/README.md

 - Now navigate to `http://localhost:<port>/private-content`.
 It should look like https://share.cleanshot.com/Cj5tgf
 - Now click Log Out.
 You should be redirected to the Home page and should be logged out. https://share.cleanshot.com/KIOGB4

+## Node App For Creating Transactions Seed Data
+- There is a custom Node app in `backend/db/seeds/create-transactions`.
+This generates the seed file `backend/db/seeds/5_transactions.rb`, which runs when you run `rake db:seed:all`
+- If you like the pregenerated transaction seed data, there is no reason to mess with the Transaction Seed App, but if you want to install and run it, do this:
+  - `cd backend/db/seeds/create-transactions`
+  - `npm install`
+  - `node generateTransactionsJson.js`

 ### Credit
 This is a modified/updated version of https://medium.com/@fishpercolator/how-to-separate-frontend-backend-with-rails-api-nuxt-js-and-devise-jwt-cf7dd9da9d16 and is not really original content whatsoever.
 The author of that post, Quinn Daley, did all the hard work.
 I had to modify it to make it work for me (Rails has gone through some updates since that was written in 2018) and I've spelled out all the steps in a bit more detail.
 I've also simplified some parts and fleshed out other parts a bit more.
 Note that the original uses docker, but this version doesn't - it just runs locally.